Warragul railway station

-Warragul railway station is located on the Gippsland line in Victoria, Australia.
-It serves the town of Warragul, and it opened on 1 March 1878 as Warrigal.
-It was renamed Warragul on 1 May 1879.
+Warragul railway station is a regional railway station on the Gippsland line, part of the Victorian railway network.
+It serves the town of Warragul, in Victoria, Australia.
+Warragul station is a ground level premium station, featuring one side platform.
+It opened on 1 March 1878, with the current station provided in 2015.

+Initially opened as Warrigal, the station was given its current name of Warragul on 1 May 1879.